shawn-y-sun/Credit_Risk_Model_LoanDefaults/README.md

 | addr_state:NM_VA                | 3             |
 | addr_state:ND_NE_IA_NV_FL_HI_AL | 0             |

 🔶 Where a person lives is also a differentiator: borrowers living in West Virginia, New Hampshire, Wyoming, DC, Maine, Idaho are much more likely to have a higher credit score than borrowers living in other states.
-But considering the population of these states are relatively smaller and thus having a smaller number of observations in our dataset, there might be some bias.
+But considering the population of these states are relatively smaller and thus have a smaller number of observations in our dataset, there might be some bias.

 Finally, we look at employment length<br>
 | Feature name   | Score - Final |